neonevm/neon-evm.docs/docs/to_be_redistributed/how_to_guides/deploy_contract.md

-# How to deploy an Ethereum contract
+# How to Deploy an Ethereum Contract

 ## Goal
 To deploy a smart contract for it to be available to users of an Ethereum network.